lvgl/docs_old/v7/en/overview/font.md

 ## Add a new font engine

-LittlevGL's font interface is designed to be very flexible.
+LVGL's font interface is designed to be very flexible.
-You don't need to use LittlevGL's internal font engine but, you can add your own.
+You don't need to use LVGL's internal font engine but, you can add your own.
 For example, use [FreeType](https://www.freetype.org/) to real-time render glyphs from TTF fonts or use an external flash to store the font's bitmap and read them when the library needs them.

+A raedy to use FreeType can be found in [lv_freetype](https://github.com/littlevgl/lv_lib_freetype) repository.

 To do this a custom `lv_font_t` variable needs to be created:
 ```c